adsarwate/advising-notes/Faculty/MentoringQuestions.md

 * Role models (who you can talk to)
 * Accountability/deadlines

-**Example:** *For networking and building a reputation in my subfield, my postdoc advisor will be a great resource, since she is in a leadership position in my profesisonal society.
+**Example:** *For networking and building a reputation in my subfield, my postdoc advisor will be a great resource, since she is in a leadership position in my professional society.
 My friend from grad school who started a few years before me would be a great person to ask about co-organizing a workshop.*

 ### Identifying issues